What is the Universal Backup Device (UBD)?

 Will compression and encryption slow down my other iSeries jobs?

-Absolutely not.
-Since both compression and encryption occur entirely on the server side it does not cause any overhead on the iSeries.
+No. Since both compression and encryption occur entirely on the server side it doesn’t cause any overhead on the iSeries.

 Will compression and encryption increase my download time?

-Compression and Encryption have shown to actually decrease download times in certain situations.
+Compression and Encryption have shown to decrease download times in certain situations.

 Does the SAVF get written to the iSeries first?

-No. UBD does not use SAVF save files.
-UBD uses IBM’s own backup and restore processes, allowing your iSeries data to be saved directly to the UBD internal disk array or an existing NAS, SAN or deduplication device.
+No. UBD doesn’t use SAVF save files.
+UBD uses IBM’s backup and restore processes.
+Your iSeries data to be saved directly to the UBD internal disk array or an existing NAS, SAN or deduplication device.

 Is UBD as fast as my current tape drive?